anabrid/lucidac-firmware/docs/calibration.md

 \page calibration REDAC calibration process

-Before the REDAC/LUCIDAC can start its calculations, it has to undergo several calibration procedures to ensure, that the upcoming calculations are delivered with the highest amount of precision.
+The REDAC computer uses a digitally steered calibration process to reduce offset and gain errors of the involved stages in the analog compute elements.
+Calibration can be thought of as "analog computing error correction" which only scales thanks to the automatization possible with the digital hybrid controller.
+Continously applied error correction can reduce long term shifts such as temperature drifts or aging as well as constant noise levels.
+In particular, offset and gain errors can be understood as the first parts of a tailor approximation of unwanted non-linearities such as hysteresis.

+This way, the exactness and bandwith can be significantly improved (at the order of 10% of relative exactness).
+In order to make calibration possible in the first place, many additional hardware parts have been added.
+Example hardware additions are:

+- the *SH block* (short for *sample and hold block*)
+- MDACs on the math blocks
+- particular reconfigurability of the U-block in order to feed in well-known voltages

+Calibration happens completely within the firmware and transparently to the end user.
+It happens at startup and before user-submitted *runs* are starting.

+This document shall give a short overview about the calibration scheme.
+More documentation is available at other places and shall be evventually merged here.

 ## General idea of calibrating the U-C-I path

-The U-C-I path is responsible for scaling up and adding together signals.
+The U, C and I blocks are the heart of the interconnection system.
+The circuit path throught this system, refered here to as *U-C-I path*, is, amongst others, responsible for scaling up and adding together signals.
 Because every signal has to pass through the U-C-I path at least once, reducing error here is a necessity for achieving accurate calculations.
 Therefore, the U-C-I path gets freshly calibrated before every run.

 Mathematically, every output of the U-C-I path represents a linear combination of the inputs.
 Consequently, the errors that occur in this path are constant gain and offset errors, that get corrected by a three-phase calibration algorithm: